Are you confused and unfulfilled in your relationship? It's not too late to be happy together! Get personal advice and guidance at CoupleWise.com.

 Build strong emotional connection with friends and family

 Even if your husband or boyfriend isn’t emotionally alive, you still need to seek and find attachment and intimacy in your own life.
-I’m not suggesting an emotional affair; I’m encouraging you to take care of your emotional needs.
+You may not be able to heal the emotional distance in your relationship, but you need to find fulfillment for yourself.

 Stay flexible and patient